AstarNetwork/astar-docs/CONTRIBUTING.md

 #### Stage 1: Open an Integration Request Issue

-Use the [New Integration Request](.github/ISSUE_TEMPLATE/new-integration-request.yml) issue template.
+Use the [New Integration Request](https://github.com/AstarNetwork/astar-docs/issues/new/choose) issue template.
 You will be asked to provide:

 - Project name and category
-- Live deployment URL on Astar EVM
+- Live deployment or service URL on Astar Network
 - Official website and GitHub repository (if open source)
 - The section of the docs where your content belongs
 - A factual description of what the project does